Located in: Latvia

 Riga Stradiņš University offers 2 student hostels.
 The first one, called Hostel Āgenskalns, has over 200 rooms which can accommodate around 600 people.
 It’s located within 5 minutes of walking distance from the University Hospital.

-The monthly rent here can cost you anywhere between €80 – €400 per month, depending on whether you’d like to live by yourself or with roommates and the room quality (total area, amenities, furniture, etc.).
+The monthly rent here can cost you anywhere between €80 – €400 per month, depending on whether you’d like to live alone or with roommates and the room quality (total area, amenities, furniture, etc.).

 The second hostel, Dzirciems, which was recently built, is located right next to the main RSU building.
 It comprises 135 rooms, 4 of which are adjusted to the needs of people with disabilities.
 It includes single and double bedrooms and suites for more than 2 people, with a total capacity of around 400 people.
 Prices here range from €250 to €400 per person.